BusinessWatch specialise in designing and installing business CCTV surveillance systems to suit specific business needs throughout the UK.

-We take care of everything from initial site survey, system design, install by NSI qualified engineers, and finally maintenance and monitoring of your CCTV system to give you the peace of mind that your property and premises are protected when you’re not on-site.
+We take care of everything from the initial site survey, system design, install by NSI-qualified engineers, and finally maintenance and monitoring of your commercial CCTV system to give you the peace of mind that your property and premises are protected when you’re not on-site.

-CCTV systems are today more sophisticated than ever.
+Commercial CCTV systems are today more sophisticated than ever.
 A whole host of features are available to enhance the functionality and integration to your business.
-BusinessWatch specialise in designing bespoke surveillance systems to meet specific business requirements.
+BusinessWatch specialises in designing bespoke surveillance systems to meet specific business requirements.

 You can find more information on these enhanced features on our CCTV System Partners pages:

-Dome CCTV cameras are one of the most common types of camera.
-Suitable for use both indoor and outdoor, the camera gets its name from the dome-shaped housing it sits in.
+Dome CCTV cameras are one of the most common types of cameras.
+Suitable for use both indoors and outdoors, the camera gets its name from the dome-shaped housing it sits in.
 This housing is designed to make the camera unobtrusive, but visible.
 The dome shape also makes it difficult to tell which way the camera is facing, making it ideal for deterring crime.

 Speed dome cameras are also available.
 These cameras allow an operator to pan/tilt/zoom and spin quickly, giving them a greater ability to focus on specific events.

 Bullet CCTV cameras are called so because of their long, cylindrical shape.
 These are often used where long-distance viewing is required, or in fixed locations, as they don’t typically come with a pan/tilt/zoom option.
 They can be wall or ceiling mounted and are suitable for both indoor and outdoor use.
 Protective casings are also available to make the camera waterproof or protected from dust and dirt in challenging environments.